mrahhal/release-cycle/README.md

   - Node: `npm version [...] --no-git-tag-version`
 - Work:
   - Merge PRs, making sure they update the changelog where appropriate
-  - Alternatively, if work isn't done in PRs write changes to the changelog directly in the commit
+  - Alternatively, if work isn't done in PRs write changes to the changelog in the same commit or right after it
 - Run the tests locally and make sure all pass
 - When ready to publish the new version, polish the changelog (refer to the Changelog section below), then create an annonated tag:
   - dotnet: Run `./scripts tag-version` which gets the version from version.props file